-VW's Audi to replace 4 out of 7 management board members: sources
+VW's Audi to replace 4 out of 7 management board members - sources

 1 Min Read

-MUENCHEN (Reuters) - Volkswagen's (VOWG_p.DE) luxury brand Audi (NSUG.DE) will replace four out of seven management board members, three sources said on Friday.
+MUENCHEN, July 28 (Reuters) - Volkswagen's luxury brand Audi will replace four out of seven management board members, three sources said on Friday.

 Earlier on Friday, Germany's Manager Magazin said Audi's Finance chief Axel Strotbek, production chief Hubert Waltl, human resources chief Thomas Sigi and sales chief Dietmar Voggenreiter were informed by VW group chief executive Matthias Mueller on July 26 of their imminent dismissal.

-Reporting by Andreas Cremer in Berlin, Irene Preisinger in Munich and Jan Schwartz in Hamburg; Writing by Edward Taylor; Editing by Tom Sims and Kathrin Jones
+Audi declined comment.
+(Reporting by Andreas Cremer in Berlin, Irene Preisinger in Munich and Jan Schwartz in Hamburg; Writing by Edward Taylor; Editing by Tom Sims and Kathrin Jones)